system76/docs/_articles/pop-shell.md

 section: software-applications
 ---

-#### For Ubuntu-based distros
+#### For Ubuntu-Based Distros

-In order to build Pop Shell from source we'll first need to install the build dependencies and <u>git</u> to clone the repository:
+In order to build Pop Shell from source, we'll first need to install the build dependencies and <u>git</u> to clone the repository:

 ```bash
 sudo apt install git typescript make
 ```

-**Note:** these instructions work for Ubuntu-based distros.
+**Note:** these instructions assume an Ubuntu-based distro; other distributions (see examples below) will use different package managers, and may have different package names.

 Next we'll clone the repository using this command: